Robotan

 Robotan (ロボタン) is a Japanese anime and manga series created by Kenji Morita.
-The series revolves around household robot Robotan, who is created By Kan-chan and lives with an everyday Japanese family as a domestic servant and friend to the children.
-Like Doraemon, his good intentions don't always work out, with comic consequences.
+The series revolves around household robot Robotan, who is created by a boy and lives with the family as a domestic servant and friend to the children.
+His good intentions don't always work out, and there are comical consequences.
 The original series was produced by Daiko Advertising.
 Production moved to Tokyo Movie Shinsha for the 20th-anniversary color remake New Robotan (1986) under director Masaharu Okuwaki.

 Plot

-Robotan is a robot made by a school boy named Kan-chan, a nerd.
-He has special abilities like "Robotan Copter", "Robotan Punch" etc. His arch Rival is Botchi, a small kid who dislikes Robotan and makes several plans to destroy him or make him a slave, but Robotan destroys all his plans.
-He has also a little crush on his teacher, Umi.
+Robotan is a robot built by a school boy named Kan-chan.
+He has special abilities like "Robotan Copter", "Robotan Punch" etc. His rival is Botchi, a small kid who dislikes Robotan and tries to destroy him or make him a slave, but Robotan foils all his plans.
+Robotan has a crush on his teacher, Umi.
 He is very fond of bananas which gives him power.
-His male mentor Uminoyamais is also in love with Umi, at which Robotan is angered.
+His male mentor Uminoyamais is also in love with Umi, which causes jealousy for Robotan.